PGraphRAG-benchmark/PGraphRAG/README.md

 ```bash
 python master_generation.py --input ./data/Rankings/Amazon/amazon_dev_reviewText_bm25.json --model gpt
 ```
-This uses GPT to generate review text on the dev split of B2W, ranked by BM25 on all modes, on all k.
+This uses GPT to generate review text on the dev split of Amazon reviews (User Product Review Generation), ranked by BM25 on all modes, on all k.

 ## Arguments